 Out here in the tundra, there is nothing between you and the sun’s rays.
 In this barren, white landscape you can see nothing but one man dressed in neon orange.
 To you, he is no larger than a pixel.
 He kneels in anguish and throws chairs.
 Beneath this rooftop, you don’t know how many floors separate you from the snow and the ground (which you believe lies below it).

-I think that an entire story can be told through a character’s emotions—treating emotion like a raw material which underscores every decision and action.
+I think that an entire story can be told through a character’s emotions—treating emotion like a raw material that underscores every decision and action.
 I wonder then, if I were to tell the story of my data, would I tell it with emotion, or through another medium?
-This predicament is why I struggle to retell my dreams: there is no one word which explains the range of emotions brought about by the sight of the barren tundra.
+This predicament is why I struggle to retell my dreams: there is no one word that explains the range of emotions brought about by the sight of the barren tundra.
 I could walk you through the actions I took, or the places I traveled between, but you’d never quite get a full picture.
 Maybe I don’t yet have the tools to tell the story of something as untraceable as data—but I can’t know for sure.
-For starters, I struggle to see data creation as mark-making—rather, I struggle to see mark-making as a process which can exist digitally despite leaving no visible trace.
+For starters, I struggle to see data creation as mark-making—rather, I struggle to see mark-making as a process that can exist digitally despite leaving no visible trace.
 That’s where my data collection tools become relevant: they render legible the marks I make so that they can be seen, preserved, and analyzed.

 Much of the data I've been working with has been that which didn't have to exist, and which is a side effect of some means of production: image-making, walking, completing homework.
 We enjoy these tasks, or at least we have reason to complete them, and some would believe that they are enhanced through data.
 Perhaps then, in a simple sense, "functional" data is that which enhances the completion of a task.
 What about the data used to visualize the path of my hike up and down East Rock?
-I was left with two distinct datasets: one is the 300 images, which are lists of numbers specifying the amount of red, green, and blue at each point in a grid.
+Tracking my hike created two distinct datasets: one is the 300 images, which are lists of numbers specifying the amount of red, green, and blue at each point in a grid.
 The second dataset is the images' metadata, such as my location in space, or the times they were taken.
 This metadata doesn't necessarily change how we experience the images, but I can't pre-imagine how future audiences might do so.
 It doesn't change the means of production, either: how I take images, how I walk, or how I complete my homework—but I can't pre-imagine how my future self might do so.
 That is to say, at no point in time can it be pre-imagined what data will become useful, functional, or relevant.
 How, then, can I responsibly handle my data in the present?
 What's one more datapoint, or one more level of abstraction?
 What is it that I'm attempting to measure when I ask if one more datapoint is one too many?

 Or am I just desperate to validate my existence in the world, and to do so through data?
 What physical artifacts will I leave behind, what marks will I make?
 My relationship with physical space is specific and trained—there's no escaping that we are not free to move in the world.
 Maybe "digital distancing" is not a measure of my estrangedness from the digital space but of my intimacy with the physical one—and my willingness to abide by its many rules.
 I can appreciate the confines of both landscapes while interrogating how they coexist.